You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 Research has shown that adrenaline and noradrenaline rise 1.5 to more than 20 times above resting levels during exercise, depending on intensity and duration.

-When you push harder, your body floods your bloodstream with catecholamines, primarily adrenaline and noradrenaline.
+When you push into high-intensity effort, your body floods the bloodstream with catecholamines, primarily adrenaline and noradrenaline.

 These hormones prepare your muscles for high output: heart rate climbs, blood redirects to working muscles, and your nervous system heightens awareness.